saphir-travel/documentation/content/developer/howtos/website_themes/going_live.rst

 ==========
-Going Live
+Going live
 ==========

-Once you've finished all the web design and development work, it's time to deploy it on a development or on a production database.
+Once you have finished all the web design and development work, it's time to deploy it on a development or production database.

-Module Import
+Module import
 =============

 Odoo SaaS
 ---------

-For the first import:
+Follow these steps the first time you import a module:

 #.
 Create a ZIP file of your module.
 #.
 Connect to the project database.
 #.
-Enable the *Developer Tools*.
+Enable the :ref:`developer mode <developer-mode>`.
 #.
-Go to *Apps* and check that the module *Base import module* is installed.
+Go to :guilabel:`Apps`, search for `base_import_module`, and install it if necessary.
 #.
-Click on *Import Module* in the menu and upload your ZIP file.
+Click on :guilabel:`Import Module` in the menu.
 #.
-Check the *Force Init* box.

-In case you have made changes to your module and need to re-import it:

-#.
-Create a ZIP file of your module.
-#.
-Connect to the project database.
-#.
-Enable the *Developer Tools*.
-#.
-Click on the Debug mode icon and select *Become Superuser*.
-#.
-Import your module.
-#.
-Log out and log in again to deactivate the *Superuser* mode.
+Upload your ZIP file, tick :guilabel:`Force init`, and click the :guilabel:`Import App` button.

+If you need to re-import a module after making some changes, follow the same steps, but before importing the module, open the developer menu and select :guilabel:`Become Superuser`.
+To leave the Superuser mode, log out and log back in.

 .. warning::
-   The ZIP file size must be less than 50Mb.
+   The ZIP file size must be less than 50 MB.

 Odoo.sh
 -------

-- Go to *Apps* and click on *Update Apps List* in the menu.
-- Search for your module in the list and install it.
+Go to :guilabel:`Apps` and click on :guilabel:`Update Apps List` in the menu.
+Search for your module in the list and install it.

 .. seealso::
-   - :doc:`Introduction to Odoo.sh <../../../administration/odoo_sh/overview/introduction>`
+   :doc:`Introduction to Odoo.sh <../../../administration/odoo_sh/overview/introduction>`